hfleitas/mvt/worksheet.md

 ```
 ````

-Disable the update policy policy on the previous transformed table to avoid duplicates on the next step.

 ✅ Validations:
 - levergage `.show * policy update ` to check the status of your command.
 - query the target table to get a count of rows being inserted by the update policy.

+### 3. Update Policy - disable
+Disable the update policy policy on the previous transformed table to avoid duplicates on the next step.

-### 3. Sync Hist
+### 4. Sync Hist
 Backfill the new table with the hist from raw upto the point before you enabled the update policy.
 ```kql
 .set-or-append <blank> with(<blank>='<blank>') <|